Introduction

 Maps or transformations are one of the most common components in the integration processes.
 They act as essential translators in the decoupling between the different systems to connect.
 This article aims to explain how maps are processed internally by the engine of the product as we explore the map editor BizTalk Server.

-This series of posts is based on the series “BizTalk Server – Basics principles of Maps” published earlier where it’s explained in detail the basic functionalities of maps and how they can be implemented.
-This article intends to be an introductory note for who is taking the first steps in this technology.
+This series of posts is based on the series BizTalk Server – Basic principles of Maps published earlier, where the basic functionalities of maps are explained in detail and how they can be implemented.
+This article intends to be an introductory note for those taking the first steps in this technology.

-As explained in the previous article, when we perform a transformation in the message there are 5 basic functionalities that typically arise:
+As explained in the previous article, when we perform a transformation in the message, there are 5 basic functionalities that typically arise:

 - A simple mapping of a given value (direct copy)